Screening? Try our Mouse Fecal Panel:

 • Safety monitoring of biological products that derive from mice

-Specimen requirements: 0.1 ml urine, or 0.1 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or fresh or paraffin-embedded tissue, shipped overnight at room temperature; or tissue shipped frozen.
+Specimen requirements: 0.2 ml urine, or 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml fresh, frozen or fixed tissue, or 0.2 ml cell culture.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.